iiroki/json-rpc-x/README.md

 - **Implementing customizable libraries:**
   I wanted to experiment implementing a library, which would provide a clear and customizable interface for the library's end user.

+## Contribute

+There probably won't be too much contributors, so there's no predefined process for contributing to _JSON RPC X_.

+If you wish to contribute to _JSON RPC X_, open a GitHub issue about the change and we'll figure it out from there.

 ## License